 Odette is stunning.
 The light-filled restaurant is clad in a soft, pastel palette to match the carefully composed aesthetics of Julien Royer's dainty morsels.
 It’s Royer's first project as chef-owner, through partnership with the Lo & Behold Group and the restaurant quickly rose to prominence with two Michelin stars just months into its opening.
 Like other fine-dining restaurants of its class, seasonality, terroir and artisanal produce are emphasised at Odette.
 Long-term fans of Royer will also be pleased to find familiar signatures from his days at Jaan.

 TRY Royer's 55-minute egg, because you'll never tire of the visual novelty of poached eggs shrouded in a cloud of smoke.
 In a nod to new beginnings, Royer has tweaked the version at Odette, using pine needles to perfume the eggs.
 Tasting menus start from $148 for four courses.

 A lauded veteran in the city's fine-dining history, Saint Pierre is still very much relevant in today's arena.
 In spite of the old-fashioned veneer of the formal dining room (albeit with a splendid view of the Marina Bay), chef-owner Emmanuel Stroobant has been advocating a progressive approach that's not shy about experimenting with Asian accents.
 Japanese ingredients – ponzu, miso and the like – show up often, but Stroobant, now a naturalised Singaporean, also frequently takes cues from the Straits to dream up new flavour combinations such as buah keluak and foie gras, and artichoke with turmeric.

-TRY The Adventure menu ($238).
-To truly grasp Stroobant's vision and playfulness, embark on this unconventional experience that will take you through a journey of 26 miniature dishes – one for each letter of the alphabet.
+TRY The Adventure menu ($258).
+To truly grasp Stroobant's vision and playfulness, embark on this unconventional experience that will take you through a journey of small plates.